 Currently, Manna serves over 60,000 meals per year including breakfast, a hot lunch and hot and cold to-go dinners.
 While the mission of Manna is still to feed those in need, the organization has expanded its services to include skills training programs to prepare people for jobs in the food industry and gain greater self-sufficiency.
 By doing this, Manna is contributing to the overall health and economic vitality of the region.

-It’s because of our donors, volunteers and sponsors that we had a successful 2016.
+It’s because of our donors, volunteers, and sponsors that Manna had a successful 2017.
 Here are some of our extraordinary numbers:

 Board and Staff Contributions – 100%